To find books through the Library catalog:

-1. There are two ways to search the UIUC Library catalog.
-Both have the same content but the way of searching and the way the results are given varies.
+There are two ways to search the UIUC Library catalog.
+Both offer the same content but the method of searching and presentation of results varies.

 Some useful subject headings/key words to use when looking for books: